vnphanquang/svelte-put/packages/actions/clickoutside/api/docs/clickoutside.clickoutsideparameters.enabled.md

 ## ClickOutsideParameters.enabled property

-whether to dispatch the `clickoutside` event or not
+whether to activate the action.
+Default to `true`

 <b>Signature:</b>